-In the first, instance, we recommend that you visit the School of Health and Psychological Sciences and the relevant Research Centre.
+In the first, instance, we recommend that you visit the School of Health & Psychological Sciences and the relevant Research Centre.
 Here you can read about our research and establish areas of specific staff interest.
-This will enable you to identify whether the School of Health and Psychological Sciences at City is the best place for your study.
+This will enable you to identify whether the School of Health & Psychological Sciences at City is the best place for your study.

 Following this you need to submit a formal online application with a curriculum vitae and a 1-2 page proposal of study.
 This should include: